Sack of Surat

 Surat was a wealthy port city used by the Mughals for maritime trade in the Arabian Sea.
-The city was populated mostly by Hindus, but there were Muslims amd others as well, including the officials of the Moghal administration at the city.
-According to historian James Grant Duff, Surat was attacked by Shivaji on 5 January 1664; the attack was so sudden that the population had no chance to flee, the violent plunder of the Mahratta forces continued for six days and two-thirds of the city was burnt down.
-The loot was then transferred to Rajgad fort hidden in the Western Ghauts near Poona.
+The city was populated mostly by Hindus, but there were Muslims and others as well, including the officials of the Mughal administration at the city.
+According to historian James Grant Duff, Surat was attacked by Shivaji on 5 January 1664; the attack was so sudden that the population had no chance to flee, the violent plunder of the Maratha forces continued for six days and two-thirds of the city was burnt down.
+The loot was then transferred to Rajgad hidden in the Western Ghats near Poona.

 Background

-Shaista Khan, the Moghal nawab, was in the Deccan for more than three years fighting the Marathas, and their financial condition was dire.
-So to improve his finances, Shivaji planned to attack Surat, a key Moghal administrative centre and a wealthy port town that generated a million rupees in taxes.
+Shaista Khan, the Mughal nawab, was in the Deccan for more than three years fighting the Marathas, and their financial condition was dire.
+So to improve his finances, Shivaji planned to attack Surat, a key Mughal administrative center and a wealthy port town that generated a million rupees in taxes.
 His aim was to capture and loot the wealthy port city and bring all the loot to his Raigad Fort.
-In the rainy season of 1663, he focused on targeting Surat, Shivaji's spies and agents meticulously observed the northern Mughal territories between Poona and Burhanpur, seeking out the weakest point for a new assault as open war between them had commenced.
+In the rainy season of 1663, he focused on targeting Surat, Shivaji's spies and agents meticulously observed the northern Mughal territories between Pune and Burhanpur, seeking out the weakest point for a new assault as open war between them had commenced.
 With accurate intelligence in hand, Shivaji planned to strike Surat, intending to tarnish the Emperor's reputation by raising a significant disturbance.
 While Surat had a castle on the river Tapti, the city as a whole had poor defenses.